poch-umd/389Rfall2019/week/4/writeup/README.md

 A short ruby script was written to leverage the command-line injection vulnerability.

-The script prints a menu with options to drop into a shell and download files.
-The shell is implemented as a loop that reads the command the user wishes to run, and then opens a network connection, run it via command-line injection, and then present the output to the user.
-The download function is implemented similarly except the cat command is run and the resulting output is captured to a file.
+The script prints a menu of options to drop into a shell or download files.
+The shell is implemented as a loop that reads the command the user wishes to run, and then opens a network connection, runs it via command-line injection, and then presents the output to the user.
+The download function is implemented similarly except that the cat command is run and the resulting output is captured to a file.

 The user's current directory had to be remembered between sessions of the shell because the session is essentially stateless.
-This was achieved by sending a cd command before the user's command.
+A class CdDir was created to hold this current directory.
+Each command is prefixed by a cd command before the user's command.

+The script can be run as ./shell.rb under any environment with Ruby 2.x.